 What stochastics says about stocks now

-Moreover, you shouldn't take a trading action based solely on this one signal.
+Of course, you shouldn't take a trading action based solely on this one signal.
 Like any technical indicator, stochastics is best used in combination with other technical indicators, such as volume trends, as well as a macroeconomic analysis of the market and business cycle, and, if used with individual stocks, an analysis of earnings and more company fundamentals.
-More data can help you determine if the trading signals generated by stochastics are valid, according to your analysis.
-Of note, stochastics gave 2 sell signals in March that did not lead to a subsequent short-term decline.

 It's important to understand that momentum indicators—including stochastics—can remain above 80 in overbought levels for extended periods after an upturn, without indicating that the security is becoming more overpriced.
 Similarly, stochastics can remain below 20 in oversold territory for extended periods after a sustained downtrend, without meaning the stock is becoming more oversold.
-For example, both stochastics lines for the S&P 500 held above 80 for most of January and February; this should not have been interpreted as the market becoming more overpriced.
+Finally, remember to temper your reliance on technical indicators during these unprecedented times due to the heightened risk of extreme volatility associated with COVID-19.

 Next steps to consider